Disease Guide ·Hyperthyroidism ·2026

 4What happens if hyperthyroidism goes untreated?

-Untreated hyperthyroidism leads to progressive weight loss, muscle wasting, heart problems (thyrotoxic cardiomyopathy), high blood pressure, and eventually organ damage.
-The excess thyroid hormone puts enormous stress on the heart and kidneys.
-It can also mask underlying kidney disease — when hyperthyroidism is finally treated, previously hidden kidney problems may surface.
-Left untreated long enough, it's fatal.
+Leads to progressive weight loss, muscle wasting, heart problems (thyrotoxic cardiomyopathy), high blood pressure, organ damage.
+Excess hormone stresses heart/kidneys.
+Can mask underlying kidney disease; when treated, hidden kidney problems may surface.
+Left untreated, fatal.

 5At what age do cats get hyperthyroidism?

-Hyperthyroidism almost exclusively affects middle-aged to senior cats, with the average age of diagnosis being 12-13 years old.
-It's rare in cats under 8 and uncommon before age 10.
-About 10% of cats over 10 years old will develop hyperthyroidism.
-Veterinarians recommend annual thyroid screening (T4 blood test) for all cats over 7 years old.
+Affects middle-aged to senior cats, average diagnosis age 12-13 years.
+Rare under 8, uncommon before 10.
+About 10% of cats over 10 develop it.
+Veterinarians recommend annual thyroid screening (T4 blood test) for cats over 7.

 6Is methimazole safe for cats?